-Find these areas in the community profiles interactive mapping tool: [insert link] E. Minority-owned/Women-owned Business Enterprise (MBE/WBE) (3 points): 1.
-The project sponsor, executive director of a non-profit, general contractor, architect, or management agent is a MBE/WBE 15 , as certified by the owner.
-(3 points) 5.
-Preservation (5 to 30 points) Α. Criteria: 1.
-Existing Federal Assistance (5 to 30 points): Definition: Any housing receiving project-based rental assistance or operating subsidies under a U.S. Department of Housing and Urban Development (HUD), U.S. Department of Agriculture Rural Development (RD), NAHASDA or other program that is not scheduled to sunset or expire.
-Properties that have converted their type of federal rental assistance through the Rental Assistance Demonstration program, Component 2 (RAD 2, and RAD for Project Rental Assistance Contracts (PRAC) are eligible.
+Find these areas in the community profiles interactive mapping tool: [insert link]

+E. Minority-owned/Women-owned Business Enterprise (MBE/WBE) (4 points): 1.
+The project sponsor, executive director of a non-profit, general contractor, architect, or management agent is a MBE/WBE 14 , as certified by the owner.
+(4 points) 5.
+Preservation (5 to 30 points) A. Criteria: Existing Federal Assistance - Tier 1 - project based rental assistance/operating subsidies (5 to 30 points): Definition: Any housing receiving project-based rental assistance or operating subsidies under a U.S. Department of Housing and Urban Development (HUD), U.S. Department of Agriculture Rural Development (RD), NAHASDA or other program that is not scheduled to sunset or expire.
+Properties that have converted their type of federal rental assistance through the Rental Assistance Demonstration program, Component 2 (RAD 2), and RAD for Project Rental Assistance Contracts (PRAC) are eligible.
 Such assistance must have been committed to the property 15 years prior to the year of application.
 Owner will continue renewals of existing project based housing subsidy payment contract(s) for as long as the assistance is available.
 Except for "good cause," the owner will not evict existing subsidized residents and must continue to renew leases for those residents.
-Developments with qualified Existing Federal Assistance and which have secured additional federal rental assistance (including through an 8bb transfer) should count the total number of assisted units below.
+Developments with qualified Existing Federal Assistance and which have secured additional federal rental assistance (including through an 8bb transfer) must count the total number of assisted units below.
 Such units are not eligible to be counted under Rental Assistance.
 Select an option from either a. or b. below. a.
 Existing Federally Assisted Units: i.
-100% of units are federally assisted (30 points) Number of units ii.
+100% of units are federally assisted (30 points)Number of units ii.
 75.01% - 99.99% of units are federally assisted (22 points) Number of units iii.
-50.01 - 75% of units are federally assisted (15 points)

-iv.
-25.01% - 50% of units are federally assisted (10 points)
+50.01 - 75% of units are federally assisted (15 points) Number of units iv.
+25.01% - 50% of units are federally assisted (10 points) Number of units v.
+Less than 25% of units are federally assisted (5 points) Number of units b.
+Partially assisted projects with Existing Federally Assisted Units within Economic Integration census tracts: i.
+75.01 - 99.99% of units are federally assisted (30 points) Number of units ii.
+25.01 - 75% of units are federally assisted (20 points) Number of units iii.
+Less than 25% of units are federally assisted (10 points) Number of units OR 2.
+Existing Federal Assistance - Tier 2 (6 points) a.
+Any housing which is federally assisted with a current recorded deed restriction limiting rent or income restrictions at or below the greater of 80% of statewide median income or area median income.
+Federal assistance includes: existing public housing units, including converting through Rental Assistance Demonstration Program, Component 1 (RAD 1), HTC units, Rural Development funded units without rental assistance and Existing Federal Assistance not described in paragraph A. above (e.g., 202, 236).
+AND You must also claim and be eligible under Serves Lowest Income Tenants/Rent Reduction criterion, unless the project is a RAD 1 conversion with 50% of more of the units covered by a Section 8 rental assistance contract.
+OR 3.
+Critical Affordable Units at Risk of Loss (6 points) a.
+Any housing with a current recorded deed restriction limiting rent or income restrictions at or below the greater of 80% of statewide median income or area median income under another non-federal program, including state, local or intermediary funds.
+AND You must also claim and be eligible under Serves Lowest Income Tenants/Rent Reduction criterion, unless the project is a RAD 1 conversion with 50% of more of the units covered by a Section 8 rental assistance contract.